dwerner/sg-engine/mod_asset_loader/README.md

+# `mod_asset_loader`

-# this module is intended for loading/unloading assets from the State
+this module is intended for loading/unloading assets from the State